-Children experience high quality spaces is the Care Inspectorate's 'children thrive and develop in quality spaces' quality indicator (QI).
+Children experience high quality spaces is the 'children thrive and develop in quality spaces' quality indicator (QI).

 There are illustrations of practice and challenge questions below.
-These can help you to assess your current practice and identify areas for growth.
-Illustrations for children experience high quality spaces are also available for childminding settings and school-aged childcare.
+These can help you to assess your current practices and identify areas for growth.
+Illustrations of children experience high quality spaces are also available for early learning and childcare and childminding settings.